omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 - sort items and media, either ascending or descending, by:
 	- Date synced
 	- Last edited
-	- If you have the module Numeric Data Types installed, you will also see:
-		- Date Created
-		- Date Submitted
-		- Extent
-		- Identifier
 - filter results by:
 	- is approved
 	- is not approved